Anaphylaxis is a severe and potentially life-threatening reaction to a trigger such as an allergy.

 - breathing difficulties – such as fast, shallow breathing

 - a fast heartbeat

 - clammy skin

 Anaphylaxis is a medical emergency.
 It can be very serious if not treated quickly.

 - Use an adrenaline auto-injector if the person has one – but make sure you know how to use it correctly first.

 - Call 999 for an ambulance immediately (even if they start to feel better) – mention that you think the person has anaphylaxis.

 - Remove any trigger if possible – for example, carefully remove any stinger stuck in the skin.

-- Give another injection after 5 to 15 minutes if the symptoms do not improve and a second auto-injector is available.
+- Give another injection after 5 minutes if the symptoms do not improve and a second auto-injector is available.

 If you're having an anaphylactic reaction, you can follow these steps yourself if you feel able to.